webfactorymk/flutter-complete-example/README.md

-# Flutter Template
+# Flutter Todo Example projext

-Flutter template project - A simple TODO list app.
-This template provides simple UI and scalable project structure that goes beyond the simple counter example.
+A simple TODO list app.
+This example provides simple UI and scalable project structure that goes beyond the simple counter example.

 The app has basic login and signup screens, task list, task details, and settings screen.
 It supports multiple languages and in-app language change, and light and dark theme.